 Many heart defects can be diagnosed before birth by using ultrasonography.
 After birth, heart defects are suspected when symptoms develop or when particular heart murmurs are heard.

-Diagnosing heart defects in children involves the same techniques used for diagnosing heart problems in adults (see Symptoms of Heart and Blood Vessel Disorders: Overview of Heart and Blood Vessel Symptoms).
+Diagnosing heart defects in children involves the same techniques used for diagnosing heart problems in adults (see see Overview of Heart and Blood Vessel Symptoms).
 A doctor may be able to diagnose the defect after asking the family specific questions and performing a physical examination, electrocardiography (ECG), and a chest x-ray.
 Ultrasonography (echocardiography) is used to diagnose almost all of the specific defects.
 Cardiac catheterization often can show small abnormalities that are not detected with echocardiography or can further illuminate the details of the abnormality.

 Many significant heart defects are effectively repaired with open-heart surgery.
 When to perform the operation depends on the specific defect, its symptoms, and severity.
 For example, it may be better to postpone surgery until the child is a little older.
 However, severe symptoms resulting from a heart defect are most effectively relieved with immediate surgery.